 Bakery Style Muffins - For big bakery type muffins use an extra large muffin tin and sprinkle some coarse sugar on the tops of the muffins before baking.

 Any type you enjoy!
-Chocolate chips come in a variety of shapes, sizes, and colors.
+There are many kinds of chocolate chips.
 The most common type of chocolate chip is the semi-sweet chocolate chip, which is made from a blend of sugar and cocoa.
-Other popular types of chocolate chips include milk chocolate, dark chocolate, and white chocolate.
-Chocolate chips can also be made from different types of cocoa beans, such as African or South American cocoa beans.
+Other popular types of chocolate chips include milk chocolate, dark chocolate chips, and white chocolate.

 Are yogurt and sour cream interchangeable when baking?